sophiascarano/COVID-19_wildfire_CA_amenity_avoidance_app/README.md

 #### It is critical to mitigate and tame the diffusion of COVID-19 among people.
 Increased Social distancing is associated with lower rates of COVID- 19.
 Providing a navigation tool that will equip people with information in regards to the density of COVID cases, in their vicinity, can potentially decrease the general exposure to COVID-19.
 Additionally, the navigation tool will provide functionality to view the areas currently affected by wildfires, whether these fires are contained or ongoing so that the user can avoid these areas accordingly.

-### Underyling Goal

-#### The underlying goal is to construct an application that locates proximal gas stations within California,upon user request, by mechanism of minimizing exposure to covid hotspots.
-The application will additionally display location of fires that are ongoing in order to reduce the risk of the user.

 ### Content with Jupyter Notebooks
 In this section, we highlight all of the steps we took to produce a functioning folium map.